Karl Friedrich Canstatt

-Karl Friedrich Canstatt (11 July 1807 in Regensburg – 10 March 1850 in Erlangen) was a German physician and medical author.
+Karl Friedrich Canstatt (11 July 1807 in Regensburg – 10 March 1850 in Erlangen) was a German medical doctor and medical author.

 Biography

 He received his education at the University of Vienna, followed by studies under Johann Lukas Schönlein at the University of Würzburg, where in 1831 he obtained his medical doctorate.
 The following year, he went to Paris to study Asiatic cholera, a disease that was then epidemic in the French capital.
 Canstatt's study of the disease, published in 1832, attracted the attention of the Belgian government, which commissioned him to take charge in establishment and management of a cholera hospital.

 He remained in Brussels until 1838, afterwards returning to Regensburg in order to practice ophthalmology.
 The same year he was appointed physician to the provincial law court at Ansbach, where he stayed until 1843.
 Following the death of professor Adolph Henke (1843), he was appointed to the chair of pathology at the University of Erlangen.
 In 1846, he was stricken with tuberculosis, and believing that a change of climate would be beneficial, he relocated to Pisa.
 After a period of time in Italy, with no substantial improvement to his health, he returned to Erlangen.